maxistephan/axact/README.md

 Axact can also set a fan curve on your Linux machine using an NZXT smart device.
 For this to work, install the [liquidctl](https://github.com/liquidctl/liquidctl) python library system-wide.
+If you are not planning on using liquidctl, remove the "--use-liquidctl" option in the service file at */lib/systemd/system/axact.service* (post installation) or *./debian/service* (before debian build).

 ```bash
 sudo pip3 install liquidctl